 - Use of Independent Compensation Consultant.
 The Committee receives objective advice from its independent compensation consultant - Modest Perquisites.
-Named executive officers receive only modest perquisites - Clawback Policy.
-The Board has adopted a clawback policy applicable to all incentive payments and performance-based equity awards granted to executive officers - No Single Trigger Equity Payments.
-The named executive officers are not entitled to any "single trigger" equity acceleration in connection with a change in control - Focus on Performance-Based Equity Awards.
-A majority of the equity awards granted to named executive officers are subject to the achievement of rigorous performance goals - Stock Ownership Guidelines.
-Named executive officers are required to hold three times their base salary in Company common stock - Peer Group Analysis.
-The Company reviews total direct compensation (base salary, annual cash incentive and long-term incentive payments) and the mix of the compensation components for the named executive officers relative to the peer group as one of the factors in determining if compensation is adequate to attract and retain executive officers with the unique set of skills necessary to manage and motivate our global human capital management firm - No Hedging; No Speculative Trading; No Pledging.
-The Company has adopted policies prohibiting hedging, speculative trading or pledging of Company stock - No Excise Tax Gross-Ups.
-Our named executive officers are not entitled to any such gross-up
+NEOs receive only modest perquisites - 🖌 Clawback Policy.
+The Board has adopted a clawback policy applicable to all incentive payments and performance-based equity awards granted to executive officers - 🖊 No Single Trigger Equity Payments.
+The NEOs are not entitled to any "single trigger" equity acceleration in connection with a change in control - 🖌 Focus on Performance-Based Equity Awards.
+A majority of the annual equity awards granted to NEOs are subject to the achievement of rigorous performance goals - 🖌 Stock Ownership Guidelines.
+NEOs are required to hold three times their base salary in Company common stock - Peer Group Analysis.
+The Company reviews total direct compensation (base salary, annual cash incentive and long-term incentive payments) and the mix of the compensation components for the NEOs relative to the peer group as one of the factors in determining if compensation is adequate to attract and retain executive officers with the unique set of skills necessary to manage and motivate our global human capital management firm - 🖊 No Hedging; No Speculative Trading; No Pledging.
+The Company has adopted policies prohibiting hedging, speculative trading or pledging of Company stock - / No Excise Tax Gross-Ups.
+Our NEOs are not entitled to any such gross-up